 The top public cloud service providers and revenue earners are AWS, Azure, and Google.
 Each vendor has its certification paths, which leads to various competency levels.
 If you are starting, then you can consider the list at CIO.com.
 Google tops the ten most valuable certifications list as can be seen CIO.com.
 Additionally, a Google Certified Professional Cloud Architect is grossing the highest average salary.
 Each public cloud provider has its categorization of certifications.
 For example, Azure classifies certifications differently under Fundamental, Role-based, and Additional.
 You can click here to look up the details.
 AWS clubs its certifications under Professional, Associate, Foundation, and Speciality.

 Time to market is a crucial parameter for most organizations.
 It’s of paramount importance for them to keep this parameter as low as possible.
 It is, therefore, crucial to run DevOps in the Cloud helps to reduce the time to the market.
 This is where Microsoft Azure DevOps Expert Certification comes in ( now known as Microsoft Certified: DevOps Engineer Expert )

 We will continue to see more innovative services launched in the cloud.
-With AI and Machine Learning becoming mainstream a few years from now, expect more investments in this space.
-Digitization and IoT are also themes that will rely on a robust network of services delivered by the cloud industry.
+With AI and Machine Learning becoming mainstream in a few years, expect more investments in this space.
+Digitization and IoT are also themes that rely on a robust network of services delivered by the cloud industry.